 The Hartford, which has a long history of providing insurance coverage in the U.S., offers a discount to American Association of Retired Persons (AARP) members.
-Read more to see how Safeco and The Hartford compare in several areas in Insure.com’s top auto insurance companies in 2023 survey.
+Read more to see how Safeco and The Hartford compare in several areas in Insure.com’s top auto insurance companies survey.

 - Higher customer satisfaction rates

 - Wide variety of policy offerings

 - Offers a discount through AARP

 How Safeco and The Hartford score on customer satisfaction

 Safeco customers reported only moderate levels of customer satisfaction with the auto insurance provider.
 78% of respondents said they experienced satisfaction with the service they received from Safeco.

 The Hartford received even lower ratings from customers participating in Insure.com’s survey.
 Just 74% of its customers indicated they had adequate customer satisfaction, suggesting that The Hartford could improve to catch up to Safeco.